 Come cheer on the Hayward and Ashwabay teams, as well as all of the young racers!

 Races like this don’t run themselves.
 And volunteering at these events is such a great way to give to the community and provides such an enriching experience!
-Sign up to Volunteer!
+Watch for Volunteer sign up.

 For those of you visiting the area, this Chamber Page will take you to our local chamber sites and will provide information on the area with some guidelines for where to stay and what to do!
 We also have Lodging partners that can help with a place to stay, and Camping recommendations for those who want something a bit more remote beyond the race camping on site at Telemark.